How To Write a Cannabis Cultivation Business Plan

 Ultimately, you want to reduce your cost per pound to the absolute minimum.
 Some cultivators in favorable outdoor locations achieve a reported cost-per-pound as low as $150, depending on their growing method.
 Others, who suffer from high electricity prices and high heat removal loads, may spend up to $1,000 per pound of finished flower.

-In 2021, according to Statista, the cost to produce a pound of flower varied as followed, based on marijuana cultivation methods:
+In 2021, according to Statista, the cost to produce a pound of flower varied as follows, based on marijuana cultivation methods:

 Predicting Income